-There were generally positive responses regarding the kinship carers' experiences of their children's education.
-However, thirty-six percent of children in kinship care had special educational needs - which is three times the national average of 12%.
+There were generally positive responses regarding the kinship carers experiences of their children's education.
+However, 36% of children in kinship care had special educational needs which is extremely high when compared to the national average of 12% of children in the general population18.
 This gives another example of the additional needs of children in kinship care.
-Despite children's high levels of educational need, 47% of kinship carers believed that their children's schools had met their children's needs either extremely well or quite well.
+Despite children's high levels of educational needs, 47% of kinship carers believed that their children's schools had met their children's needs either extremely well or quite well.
 Fifty-two percent of children had received extra support at school.
 However, a significant minority of 18% of carers felt their children had not received the support they needed.

 These findings demonstrate the importance of schools in the lives of children in kinship care and are consistent with Kinship's Growing Up in Kinship Care research19 in which 80% of carers believed that their children had received the support they required at school.
-These findings highlight the importance of awareness of kinship care among professionals and the support they offer.
+These findings highlight the importance of awareness of kinship care and support from all professionals who work with children in kinship care.